-Then something really special happened at a tournament roughly around May that year.
-Fort Worth's oldest and most respected TKD instructor from the 60's, came up to me during a tournament and said "Your guys look really good."
+Then something really special happened at a tournament roughly around May 2006.
+Fort Worth's oldest and most respected TKD instructor from the 60's, came up to Mr. Mann during a tournament and said "Your guys look really good."
 All of the students from Mann's Martial Arts won 1st place that day.

-The previous things were nice but my personal favorite happened on 3 different occasions in 2006.
+Mr. Mann states his personal favorites happened on 3 different occasions in 2006.
 There were 3 different instances at tournaments in 2006, in which Mann's Martial Arts yellow belts were asked to spar brown belts, just in an exhibition sort of way.
-The first was at our first tournament at LSU.
-The other 2 times were at Dallas tournaments.
-What I didn't expect, was all 3 times our yellow belts outscoring and beating 3 different brown belts from other schools.
-When yellows are beating browns, I'd say we'd pretty well validated our "standard" of being at least 2-3 levels better than students from other schools.
+The first was at the LSU tournament and the other 2 at Dallas tournaments.
+What wasn't expected was all 3 times those yellow belts outscoring and beating 3 different brown belts from other schools.
+When yellows are beating browns, that seems to pretty well validate Mr. Mann's standard of his students being at least 2-3 ranks better than students from other schools.

-During 2006, the schools first full year of existence, every time our students entered a tournament, more adult students from Mann's Martial Arts won 1st place than any other schools adults, and that's a documented fact.
+During 2006, the school's first full year of existence, every time the school's students entered a tournament, more adult students from Mann's Martial Arts won 1st place than any other schools adults, and that's a documented fact.

-After that year we had achieved the goal of establishing a name for ourselves, showing the martial arts community our students could consistently outperform those of other schools.
+After that year the school had achieved the goal of establishing a name for itself, showing the martial arts community it's students could consistently outperform students of the same rank from other schools.
 With nothing left to prove, the students were getting bored with tournaments, they lost their appeal, and they slowly started to distance themselves from them.